collab-uniba/pynblint/README.md

 ## Run the web API
 Use the terminal or an Anaconda Prompt to perform the following steps:
 1. Move to the folder containing the `main.py` module
-2. Run it with the following command:
+2. Start the API server with the following command:
 ```bash
 uvicorn main:app --reload
 ```